Scalable Event Cloud Network for Event-based Classification: Method

 The new group feature is concatenated by two elements:

-where $\oplus$ means the concatenate operation.
-Finally, the new group feature $\mathcal{F}_{\mathcal{G}}$ is got under standardized and concatenated with the centroids' features.
-The standardized process utilizes the centroids' feature as mean value:
+where $\oplus$ means the concatenation operation.
+Finally, the new group feature $\mathcal{F}_{\mathcal{G}_i}$ is obtained under standardized and concatenated with the centroids' features.
+The standardized process utilizes the group mean feature as the mean value:

-where $\mathcal{M}$ denotes the mean values, and Std is the process to compute the standard deviation.
+where $\mathcal{M}\in\mathbb{R}^{\frac{T_{i-1}}{2}\times (D_{i-1}+4)}$ denotes the mean values, and Std is the process to compute the standard deviation.
+With the deepening of the network, coordinates are decreasing and features are increasing, as shown in the \cref{fig: HS}.

-\subsection{Frequency-aware Module}
+\subsubsection{Frequency-aware Module}

 We embrace frequency domain analysis to abstract the spatial and temporal features through Spatial Frequency-aware (FA) modules and Temporal-FA modules, respectively.
 Event Cloud contains both spatial and temporal information, and the performance is positively correlated to the number of events.
-Theoretically, more events contain finer temporal information.
-Nevertheless, capturing the contextual relationships among a large number of events poses a challenge for existing event-based network models, as demonstrated in \cref{table: experiment number}.
-Simultaneously, the network has to be lightweight and efficient to match the low power consumption of the event cameras for a wider range of applications.
+Theoretically, more events contain finer spatial and temporal information.
+Nevertheless, \textbf{capturing the contextual relationships among a large number of events from space and time poses a challenge for existing event-based network models}, as demonstrated in \cref{table: experiment number}.
+Simultaneously, the network has to be scalable and efficient to match the low power consumption of the event cameras for a wider range of applications.
 To address the performance plateau and the energy consumption issue with a large number of events, we adopt the Fourier transform for frequency domain feature extraction, with the process formulated as follows.
+The definition of spatio-temporal feature can be found \cref{section: st feature}.

-Different from images, Event Cloud is a one-dimensional signal, as shown in \cref{eq: event cloud}.
+Different from images, Event Cloud is a one-dimensional time-series signal [$T_0$, 4], as shown in \cref{eq: event cloud}.
 One-dimensional discrete Fourier Transform (DFT) is employed to convert the Event Cloud features to the frequency domain by the following formulation: